Kim Su-yeong: Work

-Kim's literary orientation became clear when he led other young Korean poets in "The Second Half," a group dedicated to redirecting Korean poetry away from the traditionalism and lyricism of the early 1950s by confront social concerns by using language in a new way.
+Kim's literary orientation became clear when he led other young Korean poets in "The Second Half," a group dedicated to redirecting Korean poetry away from the traditionalism and lyricism of the early 1950s, and confronting social concerns by using language in a new way.
 Among the innovations were the use of surrealism, abstraction, prose, slang and profanity in Kim's poems.
 Kim's early poems were in a Modernist style, though later he changed directions, using everyday language in addressing social issues.
 Many are political, either overtly or by hidden implication.

 According to the scholar of Korean literature, Brother Anthony of Taizé, Kim's significance and impact only really took place after his death.
 He only published one volume of poetry (in 1959).
 Shortly before his death, he wrote a theoretical article which sparked a lively debate.

 Perhaps his best-known poem is "Grass".
 The Kim Soo-young Contemporary Poetry Award is named in his honor.